Now available: call-recording solution to help you comply with new CMS regulations this AEP. Create Your Account

 But you don’t have to lose these sales to the online marketplace.
-The demand for life insurance due to the pandemic provides an opportunity, Buller said.
+The demand for life insurance due to the pandemic provides an opportunity.

-Clients shopping online might not understand that living benefits are available for free or for an additional but affordable premium, that living benefit riders may not require medical underwriting or that there are even term policies that offer living benefit riders, Buller said.
+Clients shopping online might not understand that living benefits are available for free or for an additional but affordable premium, that living benefit riders may not require medical underwriting or that there are even term policies that offer living benefit riders.

 But life insurance with living benefit riders also can help clients at a later life stage, meaning there’s opportunity for sales to consumers witnessing the stock market volatility and worrying about their retirement income.
 Life insurance with living benefit riders can be used to mitigate the risk of longevity in retirement.
 A living benefit rider could provide income for a wife whose husband moves into a nursing home, for example.